 Generally speaking, one year is the time to consider a revision of a rhinoplasty, but 10 months is certainly reasonable.
 At this point, most of the swelling and skin shrinkage has resolved.
 Discuss your specific needs in detail with your plastic surgeon prior to surgery.
 If available, 3D imaging can also be helpful in communicating your needs as well.

 At 10 months it would be ok to get an opinion.
 Be sure to bring some pre surgery photos of your self so that an objective evaluation of your result and realistic recommendation of improvement can be made.

 Nose too Wide and Tip too boxy 10 months after rhinoplasty

-At 10 months post - op if your not seeing the results you wanted or thought you should have then its ok to consider a revision.
-If all the swelling has subsided, which it should have, then go ahead an seek another consult.
+At 10 months post - op if you're not seeing the results you wanted or thought you should have then its OK to consider a revision.
+If all the swelling has subsided, which it should have, then go ahead and seek another consult.

 Revision rhinoplasty timing.

 You may be well enough along the healing curve that a second opinion would be woth while.
 Good pictures would be helpful to determine if repeate osteotomies and further tip refinement would help afer a little more time has passed

 10-12 months is usually adequate for healing in noses with thin skin.
 It sounds as though you do have thick nasal skin and it will takes somewhat longer for the swelling to subsides.

 Is 10 months after initial Rhinoplasty to soon for Revision Rhinoplasty

 I have performed Rhinoplasty and revision Rhinoplasty for over 20 years and IMHO, No, anytime after 6 months you should be able to undergo a Revision Rhinoplasty...in most cases You should have a few consultations with qualified Rhinoplasty surgeons with good reputations.